TobiasPSP/doneland_sources/Components/Power/Power Supplies/Battery/Chargers/Charge-Discharge/IP2369/Nouying 45W/README.md

 * **Reset Grace Period:**
   Wake up the microcontroller in regular intervals to temporarily increase the current above the detection threshold.
 This resets the grace timer and keeps the output open.
 * **Change IP2369 Behavior:**
-  Use a microcontroller and I2C to change the IP2369 settings: simply disable the "automatic output shutdown" altogether.
+  Use a microcontroller and [I²C](https://done.land/components/power/powersupplies/battery/chargers/charge-discharge/ip2369/ip2369i2c/) to change the IP2369 settings: simply disable the "automatic output shutdown" altogether.
 This keeps the output open at all times, regardless of load type.

-> Note: Public I2C register maps for IP2369 are scarce; plan for experimentation or vendor documentation if implementing firmware control.

 </details>